 When you hire contractors for a renovation, you have a financial and emotional investment in the work.
 This is understandable as it is your home, and you want the work completed just as you imagined it.
 You are paying good money for the work after all.
 This could be a mistake though.

-If you, as the homeowner, assume control of the renovation; supervise the contractor and instruct contractors on when and how to do the work—then you are assuming more responsibility over potential injuries.
+If you, as the homeowner, assume control of the renovation; supervise the contractor, and instruct contractors on when and how to do the work—then you are assuming more responsibility over potential injuries.

 When a homeowner assumes control over the work, they are blurring the lines between being a customer and being an employer.
-An employer, who oversees when and how employees work, is responsible for their employee’s health and safety and this includes providing workers compensation for any injuries that occur on the job.
-However unintended, taking control of the work may cause you to accidentally cross the line from customer to employer.
+An employer, who oversees when and how employees work, is responsible for their employee’s health and safety and this includes providing workers’ compensation for any injuries that occur on the job.

 Situation 2: Homeowner Does NOT Assume Control Over the Work

-On the other hand, a homeowner who steps back and lets contractors do their work within minimal intervention may remove themselves from liability.
-Remember that a homeowner has an obligation to provide a safe work environment and warn contractors of potential hazards, but once that obligation has been met the best thing to do is keep involvement to a minimum.
+On the other hand, a homeowner who steps back and lets contractors do their work with minimal intervention may remove themselves from liability.
+Remember that a homeowner has an obligation to provide a safe work environment and warn contractors of potential hazards, but once that obligation has been met the best thing to do is to keep involvement to a minimum.

 If a contractor (or a subcontractor) is injured and the homeowner was not involved in supervising the project, it strengthens the argument that the contractor’s insurance would cover any workers’ compensation claim made.